Berkanktk/CyberSecurity/README.md

 **Intrusion Prevention System (IPS) appliance** - An IPS blocks detected intrusions and intrusion attempts.
 It aims to prevent attackers from breaking into your network.
 **Key** - Some information that is needed to correctly decrypt the ciphertext and obtain the plaintext.
 **Offensive security** - is the process of breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access to them.
+**Packet sniffing** - Packet sniffing is the act of capturing packets of data flowing across a computer network.
 **Passive reconnaissance** - We rely on publicly available information.
 **Passphrase** - Separate to the key, a passphrase is similar to a password and used to protect a key.
 **Password Spraying** - Password spraying is a brute force attack that uses a list of usernames and a single password to try to gain access to a system.
 **Penetration Tester** - Responsible for testing technology products for finding exploitable security vulnerabilities.
 **Plaintext** - Data before encryption, often text but not always.
 Could be a photograph or other file
 **Proxy** -  A proxy server is kind of gateway betweenour application and the internet
+**Port Forwarding** - Port forwarding is a technique that is used to allow external devices access to computers services on private networks.
 **RCE** - Remote Code Execution vulnerability allows commands to be executed on the target's system.
 **Rainbow tables** - A rainbow table is a lookup table of hashes to plaintexts
 **Red Teamer** - Plays the role of an adversary, attacking an organization and providing feedback from an enemy's perspective.
+**Reverse SSH Connection** - The remote system connects with your local system
 **SAM** -  Security Account Manager is a database that is present on computers running Windows that stores user accounts and security descriptors for users on the local computer
+**SSH Tunnelling** - SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
 **SSL/TLS** - Both are cryptographic protocols that securely authenticate and transport data on the Internet.
 SSL is old, TLS is the new one.
 **Security Engineer** - Design, monitor, and maintain security controls, networks, and systems to help prevent cyberattacks.
 **Symmetric encryption** - Uses the same key to encrypt and decrypt